marcogrimaldi29/marcogrimaldi29.github.io/index.md

 **🥜 In a nutshell:** Sparked by curiosity, fueled by challenges, and adaptable enough to keep trying to debug life, even if the patch notes never end.
 {: .notice}

-### 👋 Welcome to my website

-I’m **Marco Grimaldi** — IT Consultant, Cloud Enthusiast, and Language Trainer.
+Hey, I’m **Marco Grimaldi** — IT Consultant, Cloud Enthusiast, and Language Trainer.

 This site is my digital space to keep in touch, stay up-to-date and share professional resources.

-It’s meant to be both a **personal and a learning hub** — a place where I collect useful resources and share what I’ve been working on.
+It’s meant to be both a **personal** and a **learning hub** — a place where I collect useful resources and share what I’ve been working on.

 ---